 - 4.10 Throughout the financial year each budget holder shall monitor expenditure and income against those specific budgets for which they are responsible.
-Where an officer orders goods or services which are to be charged against the budget(s) managed by another officer they will be required to gain the consent of that other officer before committing any expenditure against that budget. - 4.11 The Treasurer shall advise the Chief Fire Officer on measures to assist budget holders fulfil their financial responsibilities. - 4.12 Budget holders shall supply the Chief Fire Officer with sufficient information as and when required to enable accurate budget profiling and/or financial projections to be undertaken.
-This information shall be available to the Treasurer.
+Where an officer orders goods or services which are to be charged against the budget(s) managed by another officer they will be required to gain the consent of that other officer before committing any expenditure against that budget. - 4.11 The Treasurer shall advise the Chief Fire Officer on measures to assist budget holders fulfil their financial responsibilities.

-- 4.13 Budget monitoring statements including a forecast for the full financial year shall be submitted as a joint report by the Chief Fire Officer and the Treasurer to the Audit and Finance Committee on a regular basis. - 4.14 If it appears that net expenditure will be in excess of the approved revenue budget and that excess cannot be financed by virement the Chief Fire Officer shall, following consultation with the Treasurer report the matter to the Authority at the earliest convenience.
-If expenditure in excess of the approved budget is incurred due to an emergency, this expenditure must be reported to the Treasurer and the Chair of the Audit and Finance Committee as soon as practicable and to the Authority as soon as possible thereafter.
+- 4.12 Budget holders shall supply the Treasurer with sufficient information as and when required to enable accurate budget profiling and/or financial projections to be undertaken. - 4.13 Budget monitoring statements including a forecast for the full financial year shall be submitted to the Audit and Finance Committee on a regular basis. - 4.14 If it appears that net expenditure will be more than the approved revenue budget and that excess cannot be financed by virement the Chief Fire Officer shall, following consultation with the Treasurer report the matter to the Authority at the earliest convenience.
+If expenditure more than the approved budget is incurred due to an emergency, this expenditure must be reported to the Treasurer and the Chair of the Audit and Finance Committee as soon as practicable and to the Authority as soon as possible thereafter.